coatespt/cursor-twitter/SESSION_NOTES.md

   - z_scores: [4.0, 5.0, 4.0, 3.5, 3.5, 3.5, 3.5, 3.5, 3.5, 3.0]  got mucho Spanish clusters.
   - z_scores: [5.0, 5.0, 5.0, 5.0, 3.5, 3.5, 3.5, 3.0, 2.5, 2.5]  got mucho English clusters and only some Spanish and Portuguese.

+## Stoopid Words

+There is the beginning of a list of stupid words that shouldn't be allowed to be busy wordss This needs to be expanded greatly, and a better mechanism applied to testing tokens.
+Right now I think we're just checking a set.
+If there are hundreds or thousands of them, a Bloom filter would be better because it would be faster once you got beyond a dozen or so elements to test for.

 # Cursor Principles